GaganJotSingh/GaganJotSingh.github.io/index.md

 * Cryptography
 * Compiler Construction

-When I have time and feel to learn new things, concepts and technologies for syncing myself up with current happenings and development in the world, I do the following:
+When I have time and feel to learn new things, concepts and technologies for syncing myself up with current happenings and developments in the world, I do the following:

 * Online courses
 * My Reading list